iPaulPro/scaffold-lens/README.md

 To debug your Lens Modules, you can use the Lens Protocol UI to create and act on publications.
 The UI is available at `http://localhost:3000/lens`, or you can click on the "Open Actions" navigation link in the header.

 The Scaffold-Lens Extension includes example contracts for Open Actions and Collect Modules in the `packages/hardhat/contracts` directory.
 You can use these contracts as a starting point for your own Lens Modules.
+The Open Actions page will automatically include any deployed Open Actions and Collect Modules in the dropdowns.

 The `TipActionModule` corresponds to the [example from the Lens Docs](https://www.lens.xyz/docs/primitives/publications/open-actions#creating-open-actions-example).
 The `PayWhatYouWantCollectModule` is an example of an Open Action Collect Module that can be used with the core `CollectPublicationAction` Open Action.

+The `/lens` page will also automatically display any ERC-20 tokens that were deployed locally in the sidebar to make it easier to use these tokens to initialize and act on publications that require token transfers.

 1. **Create a Profile**
    Before you can create publications, you need to create a profile.
 Click on the "Add Profile" button in the sidebar and follow the instructions to create a profile.